Terwilliger69105/69105.github.io/nimu.md

 ---

+**May 11th, 2015**

+I can't find my photo book.
+I don't know where it went.
+I'm scared.
+Father said he was going to take away my things.
+I think he took it away.
+I hope he didn't destroy it.
+All of my memories with Emi are there.

+---

 **January 22nd, 2014 - 06:31:28**

 Father is forcing me to go to school.
 I couldn't breathe when I woke up.
 It feels like someone is sitting on my chest.
 He says I need to learn to deal with it.
 Mother wanted me to take a sick day.
 He hit her.
 I don't want to be here.